mhamadmahdialloush/uFVM/Readme.txt

 ufvm v 1.5
-Open-source package for academic use done by CFD group @ AUB. contact us at: cfd@aub.edu.lb
+Open-source CFD package for academic purposes, done by CFD group the American University of Beirut contact us at: cfd@aub.edu.lb

 Note: